 This list is for the DIY website owner or customer that has questions about SEO, security, maintenance, and management of a website.
 The overall goal of using these plugins is to provide reporting and allow the management of a website for better user experience.

 Need help?
-Our WordPress Maintenance Service is a complete solution for new or existing WordPress websites, and we can help you install and configure the plugins reviewed in this article.
+Our WordPress Maintenance Plans are a complete solution for new or existing WordPress websites, and we can help you install and configure the plugins reviewed in this article.